 - After you add the fish to the chowder, stir it gently, especially if using haddock as it tends to fall apart easily.

-- Seafood chowder tastes better the second day.
+- Seafood chowder tastes better on the second day.
 Resting the soup overnight allows all of the flavors to fully infuse.
-I’d even argue the chowder tastes best the third day!
+I’d even argue the chowder tastes best on the third day.

-Lobster stock is a simple way to take your seafood chowder to the next level!
-I use it in place of water.
+Lobster stock is a simple way to take your seafood chowder to the next level.
+I sometimes use it in place of water.

-- Remove all meat from a cooked lobster.
+- Remove all of the meat from a cooked lobster.

 - Place the empty shells and body on a baking sheet lined with parchment paper.
-Bake the shells for 20 minutes at 450ºF (230ºC).
+Bake the shells for 15 minutes at 450ºF (230ºC) or until toasted and fragrant.

 - Place the roasted shells in a pot, cover them with water, and gently boil for one hour.
 Top with more water if needed.